8.7. Regressions in 6.1.0

 This issue causes any Waitset to which the ReadCondition is attached to immediately return successfully even though there actually aren’t any samples available in the DataReader’s queue that match the ReadCondition.

 This issue only affects keyed data types.
-This issue has been fixed in 6.1.1.
-In 6.1.1, the ReadConditions will correctly be disabled once there are no more samples in the DataReader’s queue that match its configured sample, view, and instance states.
+This issue has been fixed.
+Now, the ReadConditions will correctly be disabled once there are no more samples in the DataReader’s queue that match its configured sample, view, and instance states.

 [RTI Issue ID CORE-12168]